NikhilDendeti/edge-candidates-market-place/backend/API_SPEC.md

 - **400 Bad Request**: Invalid candidate ID format or invalid query parameters
 - **404 Not Found**: Candidate with given ID does not exist
 - **500 Internal Server Error**: Database error

+**Implementation Notes**:
+- Candidate name is aliased (e.g., "NE Can-01") for privacy
+- User emails and phones are masked in the response
+- Sorting by `user_name` is done post-query after fetching user data
+- `totalViews` includes all views (including repeat views by same user)
+- `uniqueViewers` counts distinct users who viewed the candidate

 ---